iprithvitharun/postman-docs/src/pages/docs/api-security/token-scanner.md

 page_id: "token-scanner"
 search_keyword: "password security, secret scanning, secret, API key security"
 ---
-The Postman Token Scanner scans your public workspaces, collections, environments, and documentation to find accidentally exposed tokens.
+The Postman token scanner scans your public workspaces, collections, environments, and documentation to find accidentally exposed known tokens.
 This protects your organization and prevents malicious users from exploiting the tokens.

-> Token Scanner is available only on the [Enterprise plan](https://www.postman.com/pricing/) and is enabled by default.
+> Token scanner is available for all users.
 ## Contents

 * [Use cases](#use-cases)